 The Hyundai IONIQ may be all about air flow and aerodynamic design, but the result is beautifully sleek and highly desirable.
 Starting at the front, the elegant, ultra-modern lights fit perfectly into the IONIQ’s coupé-style silhouette, while the daytime running lights and front air vents emphasise the roundness of the front corners.
 Helping air flow efficiently around the car are the side sill mouldings and front wheel air curtains, whilst the sloping roofline guides air over the car as it flows along the road.

-Hyundai has kept the inside of the IONIQ clean and simple, bringing inside the same sense of aerodynamic flow as is so evident in the exterior design.
+Hyundai has kept the inside of the IONIQ clean and simple, bringing to the interior the same sense of aerodynamic flow as is so evident in the exterior design.
 There’s a hint of sportiness in the D-cut steering wheel, enhanced by chrome spokes, an element which continues with the chrome-accented gear knob and footrests.
-Soft-touch materials bring in a feel of luxury, whilst the groundbreaking approach to powering the IONIQ is reflected in the blue lines on the dashboard and instrument cluster of the Hybrid and Plug-in Hybrid.
+Soft-touch materials bring a feel of luxury, whilst the groundbreaking approach to powering the IONIQ is reflected in the blue lines on the dashboard and instrument cluster of the Hybrid and Plug-in Hybrid.
 The cutting-edge technology of the IONIQ Electric is similarly recognised by the inclusion of copper-coloured accents in the interior.

 With the same petrol engine and electric motor as the Hybrid version, the IONIQ Plug-in Hybrid operates in the same way as the Hybrid.
-However, it has the additional capacity to go up to 39 miles on electric power alone, usually enough for most daily journeys around town, and also to be externally charged.
-The IONIQ Plug-in Hybrid offers 141PS, CO2 emissions as low as 26g/km and a total range of 680 miles.
+However, it has the additional capacity to go up to 39 miles on electric power alone, usually enough for most daily journeys around town, and it can also be externally charged.
+The IONIQ Plug-in Hybrid offers 141PS and a total range of 680 miles.
 There are now more and more charging points available around the country, everywhere from small business car parks to motorway service areas.
 You can find your nearest available charging site with the easy-to-use zap-map website.
 Using rapid CCS Combo charging, you can charge your IONIQ to 80% of its capacity in only 30 minutes.
 Alternatively, for when you have more time, you can use 7-Pin Type 2 charging and get a 100% charge in just four hours 25 minutes.
 For charging at home, Hyundai has teamed up with POD Point.
 Using the 7-Pin Type 2 charge at home, a full charge will again take just under four and a half hours or you can use the ICCB (In-Car Control Box) with a standard domestic socket and trickle charge to 100% in 12 hours.
 Specific to the Plug-in Hybrid is the ECO-DAS predictive energy management technology in its navigation system, which guides the driver on fuel economy and optimises battery usage.

 As if Hyundai’s advanced powertrain technologies weren’t enough, the IONIQ also comes packed with connectivity and safety advancements too.
 Just check out the trim levels below to see what is standard on each model.